 Dealing with Dragons

-Independent-minded Princess Cimorene abandons her royal duties and runs away to live with a dangerous dragon called Kazul in the first book of this fantasy series.
+Independent-minded Princess Cimorene abandons her royal duties and runs away to live with a dangerous dragon called Kazul in the first book of this funny, feminist fantasy series by Patricia C. Wrede.
+In her unconventional life as a voluntary prisoner to a dragon, Cimorene must contend with royal societal disapproval—as well as the many unique challenges of living in an enchanted wood.

 Harry Potter and the Sorcerer’s Stone

-Though multiple dragons appear in the series, Norbert is one of the most memorable.
+Though multiple dragons appear in the series, Norbert of Harry Potter and the Sorcerer's Stone is one of the most memorable.
 After Hagrid wins a dragon egg from a disguised Professor Quirrell during a card game, he becomes obsessed with the creature, whom he names Norbert.
 Norbert, later revealed to be a female, is eventually released into the care of Ron’s brother Charlie Weasley.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for The Portalist to celebrate the sci-fi and fantasy stories you love.